ndxbxrme/rsafe/README.md

 ```
 rsafe list heroku
 ```
-then get your data by specifying the key
+get your data by specifying the key
 ```
 rsafe get heroku.mywebsite.password
 ```